 - Editor-in-Chief — Nephrology

 In general, induction immunosuppressive strategies utilized by kidney transplant centers fall into one of two categories (table 1).
 One strategy relies upon high doses of conventional immunosuppressive agents, while the other utilizes antibodies directed against T-cell antigens in combination with lower doses of conventional agents.

-The optimal prophylactic induction immunosuppressive therapy to prevent kidney transplant rejection remains controversial [1,2].
+The optimal prophylactic induction immunosuppressive therapy to prevent kidney transplant rejection remains controversial (table 2) [1,2].
 What follows in this topic review is a summary of the current data and our approach to induction therapy in adults.
 Maintenance immunosuppressive therapy is discussed separately.
 (See "Maintenance immunosuppressive therapy in renal transplantation in adults".)